Z (1969 film): Plot

 An epilogue provides a synopsis of the subsequent turns of events.
 Instead of justice being served, the prosecutor is mysteriously removed from the case, several key witnesses die under suspicious circumstances, the assassins receive relatively short sentences, the officers receive only administrative reprimands, the deputy's close associates die or are deported and the photojournalist is sent to prison for disclosing official documents.
 The heads of the government resign after public disapproval, but before elections are carried out, a coup d'état occurs, and the military seize power.
-They ban modern art, popular music, avant-garde novelists, modern mathematics, classic and modern philosophers and the use of the term "Ζ" (zíta, or zi, which is used by protesters against the former government), which refers to the deputy and means "He lives."
+They ban modern art, popular music, avant-garde novelists, modern mathematics, classic and modern philosophers and the use of the letter "Ζ" (zíta, or zi, which is used by protesters against the former government), which refers to the deputy and means "He lives."